Aim: Enhancing Informal Learning by Morphing Digital and Physical Spaces

 For this study, I joined forces with my architect colleague Glenda Caldwell and Marcus Foth to investigate hybrid design solutions for informal learning environments, i.e. design solutions that utilise digital as well as physical means to shape an informal learning environment.
 We constructed the term “Hybrid Personal Learning Environments” (HPLE) to refer to this evolving design space:

-This is the point of departure for our study which asks, what should these Hybrid Personal Learning Environments look like?
+The point of departure for our study was to ask what such Hybrid Personal Learning Environments should look like?
 What content and information should they provide?
 And, how should they be represented?
-In order to provide answers to these questions, we employ a participatory design research method that asks participants to reflect on places, activities and people networks that facilitate their personal learning.
+In order to shed light on these questions, we employed a participatory design research method that asks participants to reflect on places, activities and people networks that facilitate their personal learning.